kzhao682/netlify-forestry-blog/content/about.md

       I am currently a co-founder at TouchLight Innovations where I have developed machine learning and optimization algorithms to intelligently manage energy consumption to incorporate renewable energy.
-I developed the end-to-end platform from API integration, data warehousing, and predictive modeling.
+I developed the end-to-end platform from API integration, data warehousing, machine learning, and deployment on cloud server.

       ######